Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/gpu_rendering.rst

 CUDA Error: Kernel compilation failed
 -------------------------------------

-This error may happen if you have a new Nvidia graphics card that is not yet supported by the Blender version and CUDA toolkit you have installed.
+This error may happen if you have a new NVIDIA graphics card that is not yet supported by the Blender version and CUDA toolkit you have installed.
 In this case Blender may try to dynamically build a kernel for your graphics card and fail.